json420/degu/doc/tutorial.rst

-As the IO *directions* of the request and response are flipped depending on whether you're looking at things from a client vs server perspective, it's helpful to think in terms HTTP *input* bodies and HTTP *output* bodies.
+As the IO *directions* of the request and response are flipped depending on whether you're looking at things from a client vs server perspective, it's helpful to think in terms of HTTP *input* bodies and HTTP *output* bodies.

 An **HTTP input body** will always be one of three types: